 Damaged and Defective Car Tracking

-Damaged cars are handled in accordance with AAR Interchange Rule 107, and defective cars are handled in accordance with AAR Interchange Rules 1, 96 and 108.
+Damaged cars are handled in accordance with AAR Interchange Rule 107, and defective cars are handled in accordance with AAR Interchange Rules 1, 96, and 108.
 AAR Interchange Rule 95 is used for any damaged equipment that can be returned to service.

-Please visit the DDCT Training Resources page to view demos and webinars that provide overviews of the most recent DDCT updates.
+Visit the DDCT Training Resources page to view demos and webinars that provide overviews of the most recent DDCT updates.